Jagan515/Murf-AI-10-Days-Challenge/README.md

 - Post on GitHub and share with the world on LinkedIn!

 ## 📅 My Challenge Progress
-I've completed the first eight days—check the daily folders for code, READMEs, and sample outputs.
+I've completed the first nine days—check the daily folders for code, READMEs, and sample outputs.
 Each day builds on the starter, with updates to `agent.py` and more!

 | Day | Date Completed | Focus | Key Achievements |
 |-----|----------------|-------|------------------|